-Insulating Your Hot Water Tank
+Insulating Your Hot Water Tank and Pipes

 Insulating your hot water tank is a simple and cost effective way of keeping your energy bills down and reducing carbon dioxide emissions.
 The insulation will keep your water hot for longer as it prevents heat escaping from the tank.
 By insulating the water tank with a thick jacket (sometimes referred to as a lagging jacket), you can cut heat loss by up to 75% and the cost can be recouped in less than a year.
 It’s also an environmentally friendly option saving around 160kg per year in carbon dioxide emissions.

 Insulation jackets can be purchased from any good DIY store from around £10 and can save you around £10 – 15 a year on heating costs.

 The jackets come ready made and fit a variety of standard sizes.
 Use a tape measure to calculate the height and girth of the tank to ensure you buy one which fits neatly.
 The thickness of the jacket should be at least 80mm.
 If you already have insulation for your hot water tank, check to make sure it’s no thinner than this.
 If it is, you can add a second jacket or replace it completely.
 When buying a new jacket, ensure it conforms to British Safety Standards BS 5615 (1985).